adrofa/intrinio/README.md

 - <code>parser.<b>company</b></code>
 <br/>Contains `Company` class, which downloads data for the company, which `company_id` was provided (reporting forms: balance sheet, income and cash flow statements; filing dates; marketcap; main security price; etc.).
 <br/><i>
-     > I'd highly recommend to study `MainSecurity` and `FilingDatesClean` methods in more details, cause these methods include data prreprocessing algorithms for extracting the 'main' stock security (other securities are ignored) and cleaning periods, for which reporting forms were not provided properly.
+     > I'd highly recommend to study the `MainSecurity` and `FilingDatesClean` methods in more details, because these methods include data preprocessing algorithms for extracting the 'main' stock security (other securities are ignored) and cleaning periods, for which reporting forms were not provided properly.
 </i>

 ### <code>processor</code>